 “It’s consolation pizza, Kendall.
 It’s not for winners,” was Richard’s witty reply.
 It was also sufficiently satisfying to see Kendall knocked down a peg, despite her vocal victory.

 Hearing Wilson sing is always wonderful, and the show holds potential if Wilson improves her writing a bit.
 While impressive in Wilson’s dedication and hard work, the show’s plots are a tad stale and the humor is nothing we haven’t seen from Wilson before.
 For example, when asked what exactly she ‘wouldn’t do for love’, she plainly replied “butt stuff”.
 While enjoyable, there’s only so many times butt jokes are funny for audiences.
 Hopefully there will be some ‘consolation pizzas’ on hand if Super Fun Night doesn’t take off.
 Here’s to hoping it does- Wilson is a very unique television personality who is good at what she does.
-Click here to watch this and other great television programming on Dish Network Satellite TV.
+Click here to watch this and other great television programming with Dish Network Packages.

 NBC owned the TV night slots during my adolescent.
 With Cheers and then Seinfeld right after, I couldn’t help but tune in week after week.
 I loved both of these shows with a passion and watched every episode, all the way into college.
 But they were not the only ones I watched.
 I also watched Night Court, starring Harry Anderson as the hip, unorthodox judge of a Manhattan night court.